mzsellem-GA/concentration-memory-game/README.md

     - A congratulatory message to be rendered above the board if I match all the flags in 1 minute or less because it's validating
         - If the congratulatory message is rendered, I want the timer to stop because the game is over

+Icebox Features: shuffle feature and music on start

 Game Specific MVPs
 - To use flags of countries as theme for game (8 different images)